California Container Deposit Return System

 California's DRS (beverage container deposit return system, aka bottle bill) has suffered from extensive shortcomings over the last decade-plus – namely the closure of more than 1,300 (50%) of the state’s redemption centers from 2013 to 2022 and a lack of transparency about the amount of state funding available to upgrade the program.

 However, since 2022 we have seen improvements to California’s DRS via legislation to expand the types of containers on deposit, create more convenient bottle and can return options, and protect redemption centers’ financial viability.
-These enhancements should increase container redemption rates along with the associated environmental and economic benefits.
+These enhancements should increase container redemption rates along with the associated environmental and economic benefits that we know DRS programs provide.

 CRI played an important role in the inclusion of several valuable provisions in California legislation passed in 2022 and 2023:

 • Addition of deposits on wine and spirits (effective Jan.
-1, 2024) projected to result in more than half a billion additional containers recycled annually.
+1, 2024), projected to result in more than half a billion additional containers recycled annually once consumers fully adopt the practice of returning them.
 (SB 1013)

 • Closure of a program loophole by adding coverage to 100% fruit and vegetable juices in larger sizes than previously included, placing deposits on an estimated 188 million new containers.
 (SB 353)